Teaching in Scotland

 - The Teacher Induction Scheme ensures a one-year teaching post in a local Scottish authority for all students who have recently obtained their teaching qualifications from a Scottish university.
 You'll be allocated a post in one of five authorities of your choice.
 Throughout the year you'll have a maximum class commitment time of 82% to allow for your professional development, as well as access to a mentor teacher for support and guidance.

 - The Flexible Route is for candidates who can't commit to a full-time position, have dropped out or aren't eligible for the Teacher Induction Scheme, would like to become fully registered in a second subject or would like to complete their probation somewhere other than a Scottish school.
-The Flexible Route allows you up to five years to complete your probationary period.
+The Flexible Route allows you up to three years to complete your probationary period.
 You'll document your professional development, which can take the form of supply teaching, teaching in the Scottish independent sector or teaching outside of Scotland.

-During your ITE programme you'll be invited to apply for Provisional Registration at GTC Scotland.
-You'll be asked to disclose your five chosen locations in preference order as part of your application.
+Scotland.
+You'll be asked to disclose your five chosen locations for undertaking the Teacher Induction Scheme in preference order as part of your application.
 It pays to be open-minded - if you're willing to complete your probation anywhere in Scotland, you could receive a bursary of up to £8,000 and a subsidy on your tax and national insurance payments.

 When do I apply?